jrleeman/TGE/content/labs/component_basics_activity.rst

 In this activity you will gain experience with basic electric circuit analysis and working with sensors.
 Part of the activity will be done in teams of two and the other sections will be completed individually.
-Start on the Teamwork activity (items 1-3) and complete the individual work (item 4) afterward.
+Start on the Teamwork activities (items 1-8) and complete the individual work (items 9-12) afterward.
 Each student should turn in a complete assignment/report.
+Resistors A and B will be given out in class.

 Materials
 ---------